godotengine/godot-docs/classes/class_displayserver.rst

 **Inherits:** :ref:`Object<class_Object>`

-Singleton for window management functions.
+A server interface for low-level window management.

 .. rst-class:: classref-introduction-group

 Description
 -----------

 **DisplayServer** handles everything related to window management.
-This is separated from :ref:`OS<class_OS>` as a single operating system may support multiple display servers.
+It is separated from :ref:`OS<class_OS>` as a single operating system may support multiple display servers.

 \ **Headless mode:** Starting the engine with the ``--headless`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>` disables all rendering and window management functions.
 Most functions from **DisplayServer** will return dummy values in this case.